to GNHTD ADA Services

 In accordance with Connecticut state law, all children under the age of 7 and weighing less than 60 pounds must be secured in a child restraint system or booster seat.
 If this requirement is not met, the child will not be able to complete the trip.
 You are required to provide the car seat and take it with you when you disembark the vehicle.
-Drivers will assist in securing the car seat, but they are not allowed to lift and place the child in the car seat.
+Drivers are not allowed to lift and place the child in the car seat.

 All passengers must remain seated while the vehicle is in motion.
 Moving around on a moving vehicle is a safety issue for everyone aboard and is a distraction to the driver.
 Any passenger getting out of their seat without cause when the vehicle is in motion may be subject to GNHTD’s disruptive behavior policy.